Sheifc/42cursus/README.md

-Here it can be found the projects performed at 42 programming school as part of the common core.
+<center>Here it can be found the projects performed at 42 programming school as part of the common core.

 Every project has the code with is written following the norma of the school, which includes the rule of no comments in the code, for those who are interested in a deeper understanding of the project, a README will be included in every project folder with my notes written which were done to prepare the defence of the projects at the school.